Iraniancoder/CodeToolWebchecker/README.md

 It is a Python tool for examining and analyzing websites that uses various libraries to collect information, scan, and display results.
 # 💀Features

-CMS detection
+💀CMS detection

-Web server detection
+💀Web server detection

-Firewall detection
+💀Firewall detection

-After execution, the file will be automatically saved for review
+# After execution, the file will be automatically saved for review